- What does PANGAEA mean?

 No we do not.
 Cable TV and telephone companies have existing lines going into virtually every home.
 They also have the established company infrastructure – like customer service call centers, installation and repair crews, ordering and billing systems – to support the residential market.
 As a non profit, our focus is on utilizing our network to partner with wireless and wireline internet service providers to increase residential competition in underserved areas.

 Extremely.
-We have not experienced a system wide outage in more than two years.
+We have not experienced a system wide outage in more than three years.
 Several layers of redundancy are built into our network: 1) two downstream bandwidth providers, 2) two diverse fiber routes to reach the bandwidth providers, 3) rack mounted backup equipment, and 4) equipment insurance for our routers.

 Fiber-optics consist of a bundle of thin glass or plastic strands.
 This is coated or surrounded in material that allows light to pass through the fibers without escaping out the sides.
 Signals can pass through them at very high speeds from the point of origin to the destination, with minimal loss in quality or data.
 Companies use fiber-optics to transmit Internet data, voice telephone calls, and images for television or medical cameras.